-Justin Grant Details Violent Viral 4th of July Arrest Video, Police Weigh In
+Justin Grant Details Violent Viral Fourth Of July Arrest Video, Police Weigh In

-Cell phone footage of a man being arrested in Austin, Texas on the Fourth of July has gone viral with many decrying how police officers handled their suspect.
-It’s 45 seconds of police trying to cuff the man now identified as 23-year-old Justin Grant as he lies on the sidewalk and as a woman now identified as Alexandria Michelle Green yells at the police that “he didn’t do anything.”
-Friday Justin filled in some details surrounding the video, and police weighed in on things from their perspective.
+Cell phone footage of a man being arrested in Austin, Texas, on the Fourth of July has gone viral with many decrying how police officers handled their suspect.
+The video depicts 45 seconds of police trying to cuff the man now identified as 23-year-old Justin Grant as he lies on the sidewalk and as a woman now identified as Alexandria Michelle Green yells at the police that “he didn’t do anything.”
+On Friday, Justin filled in some details surrounding the video, and police weighed in on things from their perspective.

 Grant spoke to the Austin American-Statesman and said that when he was grabbed from behind, he didn’t realize it was police officers.
 He added that they didn’t give him an opportunity to say anything before they started punching him.
 Police have charged that they became aggressive with him because he reached for a knife, but Grant denies that charge.
 He described his experience as “Completely barbaric.
-Completely just out of control” and wondered “How do you hit someone who is not doing anything, who is not resisting?”
+Completely just out of control” and wondered, “How do you hit someone who is not doing anything, who is not resisting?”
 He says that he didn’t know whose fists he saw coming at his face repeatedly.

 Police explained Friday what led up to the events shown in the viral video.
-They say they received a call from employees of a bar in downtown Austin called Rain who said that a man who appeared to be drunk or under the influence of drugs had threatened them with a knife.
-Austin Police Chief Brian Manley explained Thursday that when officers arrived, he was arguing with a woman and tried to detain him according to KGNS-TV.
-He reported that Grant tried to reach for a 6-inch knife he had in his waistband and for a taser gun on one of the officers while they were trying to cuff him and one of the officers began punching him in the neck and head.
+They say they received a call from employees of a bar in downtown Austin called Rain, who said that a man who appeared to be drunk or under the influence of drugs had threatened them with a knife.

+Austin Police Chief Brian Manley explained Thursday that when officers arrived, Grant was arguing with a woman and they tried to detain him, according to KGNS-TV.
+He reported that Grant tried to reach for a six-inch knife he had in his waistband and for a taser gun on one of the officers while they were trying to cuff him and one of the officers began punching him in the neck and head.
 The police department’s policy allows for punching a suspect who is armed with a deadly weapon.
 Officers also report finding meth on Grant.

 This is the mugshot of Justin Grant, armed man seen in viral @Austin_Police arrest video. @chief_manley says he reached for officer’s taser while they were trying to arrest him.
 The incident is under administrative review.
 They’re asking for witnesses to come forward. @KVUE pic.twitter.com/2NuoZRGqpe